Massachusetts Court Records

 MassachusettsCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MassachusettsCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Although parents owe a fiduciary responsibility to support children following a family breakup, it is common for parents to default or avoid this responsibility.
+Although parents generally owe a fiduciary responsibility to support children following a family breakup, it is common for parents to default or avoid this responsibility.
 Thus, Massachusetts makes paying child support a statutory obligation and sets up the Child Support Enforcement Division to enforce orders by the judiciary regarding this matter.
-Records of these cases are mostly available to the public unless sealed by court order or statute.
+Records of these cases may be available to interested and eligible members of the public unless sealed by court order or statute.

 - The name of the person involved in the record, unless said person is a juvenile